wexond/browser-base/README.md

 https://wexond.net

-Wexond is an extensible web browser with a totally different user experience, built on top of `Electron`, `TypeScript`, `React` and `styled-components`.
+Wexond is an extensible and privacy-focused web browser with a totally different user experience, built on top of `Electron`, `TypeScript`, `React` and `styled-components`.
 It aims to be fast, beautiful, extensible and functional.

 </div>